-This book was a massive project by the author and includes B&W photographs from the early days, Color photographs from the later days and color maps to help tell the story of Georgia-Pacific and its railroads.
+This book was a massive project by the author and includes Black-and-White photographs from the early days, Color photographs from the later days and color maps to help tell the story of Georgia-Pacific and its railroads.
 ForestRails is a story of railroads and the role they played in the growth of Georgia-Pacific, a major forest products company.

 From the early beginnings, railroads have been absolutely essential in the delivery of raw materials and shipment of finished products of the forests.
 Such was the case with Georgia-Pacific's railroads.
 Just as man does not live on bread alone, railroads could not survive without freight to haul.
 Thus it is necessary for this story to also tell the parallel stories of G-P's acquisitions that included the railroads.
 This story is an important part of American business history.

 By 1900 lumbermen had recognized the efficiency of a steel wheel on a steel rail and the number of logging railroads grew rapidly.
 The coming of the railroads freed lumbermen from being tied to the river banks and dependency on weather conditions.
 Railroad logging could be operated year round with little or no interruptions from the weather.
 Railroads also made large areas of timber accessible that could not have been logged before.